AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

         >[!NOTE]
         >
-        > The metadata report is paginated.
-You can simply scroll down and all the new set of records keeps loading from the metadata.
-Also, you can select all the files that are appearing by checking in the check box appearing adjacent to **Title**.
-For selecting all the metadata records you can select the tab **Select all ...files** appearing above the Title bar.
+        > You can select all the files that are appearing by checking in the check box appearing adjacent to **Title**.
+For selecting all the records, you can select the tab **Select all ...files** appearing above the Title bar.

         ![](images/all-selection.png){width="800" align="left"}